surifirstpin/biplus_documentation/docs/How to browse reports.md

 <center><h1>How to Browse a Report</h1></center>

-BiPlus gives you an opportunity to browse the reports created by other in there organisation.
+BiPlus gives you an opportunity to browse the reports created by other user in there organisation.
 This section gives a clear information on how to view the reports created.

 ## Getting Started

 BiPlus Admin will send you a welcome to BiPlus email.
 Use the link provided in email and register for BiPlus account.
-After Login with your credentials;
+After Logging in with your credentials;

 **1.** Click  **Dashboard Section** It displays list of  reports created.